Loretta Young: Politics

-Young was a life-long Republican.
-In 1952, she appeared in radio, print, and magazine ads in support of Dwight D. Eisenhower in his campaign for US president.
-She attended his inauguration in 1953, along with Anita Louise, Louella Parsons, Jane Russell, Dick Powell, June Allyson, and Lou Costello, among others.
-She was a vocal supporter of Richard Nixon and Ronald Reagan in their presidential campaigns in 1968 and 1980, respectively.
-Young was also an active member of the Hollywood Republican Committee, with her close friends Irene Dunne, Ginger Rogers, William Holden, George Murphy, Fred Astaire, and John Wayne.
+Young was a lifelong member of the Republican Party.
+In 1952, she appeared in radio, print, and magazine ads in support of General Dwight D. Eisenhower in his campaign for US president.
+After he won the election, she attended his 1953 inauguration ceremony in Washington D.C..
+She was a vocal supporter of Vice President Richard Nixon and California Governor Ronald Reagan in their successful presidential campaigns in 1968 and 1980, respectively.
+Young was also an active member of the Hollywood Republican Committee.

 Charity

-From the time of Young's retirement in the 1960s until not long before her death, she devoted herself to volunteer work for charities and churches, together with her friends of many years Jane Wyman, Irene Dunne, and Rosalind Russell.
-She was a member of the Church of the Good Shepherd in Beverly Hills, and the Catholic Motion Picture Guild in Beverly Hills, California.
-A devout Catholic, she worked with various Catholic charities after her acting career.
+After retiring from television, Young devoted herself to volunteer work for charities and churches.
+She was a member of the Church of the Good Shepherd in Beverly Hills, and the Catholic Motion Picture Guild.
+A devout Catholic, she worked with various Catholic charities.